 Stock-based compensation.
 The Company accounts for all share-based payments, including grants of stock options, as operating expenses, based on their grant date fair values.
 The fair value of the Company's stock option awards is expensed over the vesting life of the underlying stock options using the graded vesting method, with each tranche of vesting options valued separately.
-Stock-based compensation is included in general and administrative costs and expenses for all periods presented.
+Stock-based compensation is included in selling, general and administrative costs and expenses for all periods presented.

 Fair value of financial instruments.
-The carrying amounts of cash and cash equivalents, accounts payable, and accrued expenses approximate fair value based on their short-term maturity.
+The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable, accrued expenses and notes payable approximate fair value based on their short-term maturity.
 Related party receivables and stockholder loans are carried at cost.